OBOFoundry/OBOFoundry.github.io/id-policy.md

 See [OBO syntax](http://owlcollab.github.io/oboformat/doc/obo-syntax.html) for details.

-All OBO term IDs are CURIEs (prefixed identifiers) of the form `IDSpace:LocalId`.
+All OBO term IDs are CURIEs (prefixed identifiers) of the form `IDSPACE:LOCALID`.

 Note that internally within an OBO Format document, relation IDs may be short form such as `part_of`, but these are mapped to CURIEs via the xref field.